grafana/agent/docs/sources/flow/setup/deploy-agent.md

 <!-- TODO: link to the otelcol.exporter.loadbalancing docs for more info -->

-A "stateless component" does not need to aggregate specific spans in order to work correctly - it can work correctly even it only has some of the spans of a trace.
+A "stateless component" does not need to aggregate specific spans in order to work correctly - it can work correctly even if it only has some of the spans of a trace.

 Stateless Agents can be scaled without using `otelcol.exporter.loadbalancing`.
-You could use an off the shelf load balancer, or simply do a round-robin load balancing.
+You could use an off-the-shelf load balancer to, for example, do a round-robin load balancing.

 Examples of stateless components:
 * `otelcol.processor.probabilistic_sampler`